Jordy3D/jordy3d/README.md

 Recently, I have been working on [OverPlay](https://github.com/Jordy3D/Overplay), a package for enabling transparent Unity games, as well as on [BaneVTube](https://github.com/Jordy3D/BaneVTube), a front end for [EmilianaVT's OpenSeeFace](https://github.com/emilianavt/OpenSeeFace).
 If those projects interest you at all, feel free to give them a look!

+In the last 5 years, I've studied game art, game programming, graphic design, video editing, and web design, among other things.
+While I may not be the best at anything, I'm more than willing to try and learn.

 <!--
 **Jordy3D/jordy3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.